freebsd/pkg/external/curl/docs/cmdline-opts/proxy.md

 Doing FTP over an HTTP proxy without --proxytunnel makes curl do HTTP with an FTP URL over the proxy.
-For such transfers, common FTP specific options do not work, including --ftp-ssl-reqd and --ftp-ssl-control.
+For such transfers, common FTP specific options do not work, including --ssl-reqd and --ftp-ssl-control.